 If an applicant is determined to be ineligible during initial review, the application is automatically reviewed by a second reviewer.
 If the second reviewer also determines the applicant to be ineligible, the applicant is automatically found ineligible and will be refunded the exam fee.
 Applicants are notified via e-mail at each step of the review with an explanation of the deficiency identified.

-If a third-level review is necessary, the final determination will be made by the Certification Manager.
+If a third-level review is necessary, the final determination will be made by the Certification Director.
 If the application is deemed ineligible, he/she can choose to appeal to the Academy Board of Trustees.

 Applicants found to be ineligible who do not initiate the Appeals process within the stipulated timeframe will automatically be refunded the exam fee.